 - Learning Outcomes

-to what we observe in the real world, with reference to cross-country data.
-Some topics
+- Compare the predictions of different theories and models of the process of economic growth and development to what we observe in the real world, with reference to cross-country data

-will also analyse evidence from randomised controlled trials (RCTs).
-Some time will
+- Analyse evidence from randomised controlled trials (RCTs)

-also be spent discussing how to measure concepts like economic development, income
+- Discuss how to measure concepts like economic development, income inequality and poverty

 In addition to general mastery of the material, a number of specific learning outcomes follow from this: critical thinking, the ability to reconcile competing arguments and written communication are a key focus.